 If you’re in need of a walk, then look no further than Fairhaven Lake.
 Fairhaven Lake is one of the borough's most popular attractions.
 Situated between Lytham and St Anne's, the salt water lake is positioned directly on the coast next to Granny's Bay and Stanner Bank.
 It’sover 19 hectares of open space and you can picnic, play crazy golf or try out your sea legs and hire a boat.

 Astley Hall is a museum and art gallery housed within a Grade I listed historic house.
-The Hall is set within the beautiful surroundings of Astley Park which include historic woodland, a lake, a fully renovated Victorian walled garden, playing fields, the Royalists’ Retreat play area, Pets Corner, a sensory garden, bowling greens, putting greens, tennis courts and more.
+The Hall is set within the beautiful surroundings of Astley Park near the centre of Chorley which include historic woodland, a lake, a fully renovated Victorian walled garden, playing fields, the Royalists’ Retreat play area, Pets Corner, a sensory garden, bowling greens, putting greens, tennis courts and more.
 You can also take in an exhibition or research your family history in the Farmhouse and enjoy breakfast, lunch or other refreshments in the refurbished Coach House. http://checkoutchorley.com/things-to-do/

 Just 20 minutes from Bolton, Rivington is a green oasis with a high ropes course beyond compare.
 10 metres above the forest floor, this tree top adventure has just the right mix of adrenaline-pumping action and awe-inspiring views, this is also the only Go Ape in the UK to have a zip wire over water! https://goape.co.uk/days-out/north/rivington